 Jesus often got away by himself for regular prayer.
 (Luke 5:16) He spent whole nights in prayer and prayed intensely before and after crucial events.
 Before calling the 12 apostles, Jesus spent the night in prayer.
 Before Jesus was arrested, tried and crucified, he spent time in vigorous prayer.
 And after feeding the 5,000, Jesus went up to a mountain alone to pray.

 The power and intimacy of Jesus’ prayer life must have caught his apostles’ attention because the only thing they ever asked Jesus to teach them was how to pray.
-(Luke 11:1) Jesus never let busyness or pressing need keep him from prayer, an example for us if we also want intimacy with God.
+(Luke 11:1) Jesus never let busyness or pressing need keep him from prayer.
+And while prayer may seem an obvious practice to draw near to God, I know in my own life I often do more asking than listening instead of lingering or persevering in prayer.

 5. Draw near to God through journaling.